Wellbeing is more than just living a healthy life with physical activity and nutritious eating.

 - Environmental/Community – Respect, protection, and enjoyment of the Earth and its surroundings, including nature and all those living in it.

 - Financial – Understanding and directing money in all economic situations for real progression and security.

 - Career – Contribution of unique strengths, skills, and talents to work or unpaid activities, so that it is personally significant and gratifying.

 - Social – Connection with others to relate, communicate, and participate with them positively.

-The dimension you begin focusing on is less important than just starting.
-However, I’ve often seen that greater concentration on the physical dimension initially proves beneficial.
-Positive lifestyle changes in this area provide increased energy and greater confidence to address other aspects later.
+The area you begin focusing on is less important than just starting.
+But, I’ve often seen a greater concentration on the physical dimension initially proving beneficial.
+Positive lifestyle changes in this area can increase your energy and build confidence to address other areas later.